Linda Lampenius: Author

-Brava's autobiography, Linda, was published by WSOY in Finland in 2003.
-In her book, Brava talks openly about her upbringing, demanding violin training, tours around the world, years of success, and severe personal struggles, including low self-esteem, unhealthy relationships, legal battles against her former American manager and his millionaire friend, depression and eating disorders.
+Lampenius's autobiography, Linda, was published by WSOY in Finland in 2003.
+In her book, Lampenius talks openly about her upbringing, demanding violin training, tours around the world, years of success, and severe personal struggles, including low self-esteem, unhealthy relationships, legal battles against her former American manager and his millionaire friend, depression and eating disorders.

-Over the years, Brava has also published some of her diary entries and short stories in Finnish newspapers.
-As a blogger, Brava has written about her life and career and other things on the official websites of Swedish Mama (2010–2012) and Kurera magazines (2012–2015).
+Over the years, Lampenius has also published some of her diary entries and short stories in Finnish newspapers.
+As a blogger, Lampenius has written about her life and career and other things on the official websites of Swedish Mama (2010–2012) and Kurera magazines (2012–2015).
 She has also held her own blog site on lindalampeniusblogg.wordpress.com.

-Brava suffered from anorexia, orthorexia, and bulimia for over 20 years, and has openly spoken about the issues in the media and as a public speaker.
-During the 2010s, Brava worked on her memoirs where she discusses her eating disorders, among other things.
+Lampenius suffered from anorexia, orthorexia, and bulimia for over 20 years, and has openly spoken about the issues in the media and as a public speaker.
+During the 2010s, Lampenius worked on her memoirs where she discusses her eating disorders, among other things.
 The book, Klassisk rebell, is published in October/November 2021 in Swedish language and, simultaneously, in Finnish translation.

 Sports

-Brava got her rally licence in the 1990s, and has since raced Sports 2000 series cars and worked as a co-driver in rally competitions in Finland, in addition to having her own kart racing team.
+Lampenius got her rally licence in the 1990s, and has since raced Sports 2000 series cars and worked as a co-driver in rally competitions in Finland, in addition to having her own kart racing team.
 She has also worked as a commentator for Nordic TV channels during ice hockey and Formula One meets in Europe.
-As for other sports, Brava has gone in for alpine skiing (naming Madonna di Campiglio, Courchevel and Åre as her favorite skiing resorts), boxing, and scuba diving, practicing also archery in Israel.
-In 2008, Brava trained Muay Thai in Thailand and made a PR video for the Fairtex Bangplee training camp.
+As for other sports, Lampenius has gone in for alpine skiing (naming Madonna di Campiglio, Courchevel and Åre as her favorite skiing resorts), boxing, and scuba diving, also practicing archery in Israel.
+In 2008, Lampenius trained Muay Thai in Thailand and made a PR video for the Fairtex Bangplee training camp.

-Brava has also learnt ballroom dances as she participated in Let's Dance (the Swedish version of Dancing with the Stars) on TV4 in 2008.
-Brava and her dance partner Daniel da Silva won several rounds of the competition but, after an injury, came 6th out of 12.
+Lampenius has also learnt ballroom dances as she participated in Let's Dance (the Swedish version of Dancing with the Stars) on TV4 in 2008.
+Lampenius and her dance partner Daniel da Silva won several rounds of the competition but, after an injury, came 6th out of 12.